leanprover-community/lean4-samples/ListComprehension/README.md

 -- [-8, -4, 0, 4, 8]
 ```

+The next one cannot be done with the `map` function because the result is a different
-The next one filters the list to exclude negative numbers:
+sized list, it filters the list to exclude negative numbers:

 ```lean
 --